mosesintech/theSynaxisServer/.docs/DevLog.md

 Tomorrow, the real work begins.
 I'm hoping to build this server using Test Driven Development.
 And although I'm still new to it, I'd like to use Typescript as well in order to ensure that there aren't any silly bugs.

+npm packages added:
+    - express
+    - dotenv
+    - nodemon
+    - commitizen
+    - cz-conventional-changelog

+files added:
+    - index.js
+    - package.json
+    - package-lock.json
+    - .gitignore
+    - README.md
+    - .docs/
+        - DevLog.md
+        - Tech.md

+### January 30, 2022 - Sunday

+Today I worked on putting together a simple Node/Express server and all everything needed to get started with Typescript.
+I got the chance to look into rimraf, a package that programmatically deletes files for you.
+I like it.
+I'm using it to delete the dist folder and allow me to build a new distribution of the server when I need to.
+The package concurrently is also a cool one.
+It lets me run two different commands simultaneously.
+This way, I can run `tsc --watch` with `nodemon dist/index.js` so I can get immediate updates on the server I'm working on.

+Additionally, I added a .nvmrc file for future development.

+npm packages added:
+    - typescript
+    - @types/node
+    - @types/express
+    - concurrently
+    - body-parser-graphql
+    - cross-env

+files added:
+    - .nvmrc
+    - index.js => index.ts
+    - /server/index.ts
+    - tsconfig.json